 No one (besides Cooper himself and his hairstylists) knows for sure if this is the effect of makeup solutions like DermMatch or Topik, or if the actor’s hair transformation was natural.

 While academics can’t seem to stop fighting over who carries the so-called hair loss gene – father or mother – genetics may be responsible in Cooper’s case.

 Cooper’s father, Charlie Cooper, who passed away from lung cancer in 2011, had a Norwood stage 4, which marks a severe hairline recession.
 However, even at this stage there’s still a good change of reversing baldness and re-growing hair.

-It’s unclear if genetics was the only factor that triggered Cooper’s hair loss, but genetic factors must have come into play along with other factors.
+It’s unclear if genetics was the only factor that triggered Cooper’s hair issues, but genetic factors must have come into play along with other factors.

 While the actor is known for his good physique, he has spoken out about maintaining a balanced diet on numerous occasions.

-Following a balanced diet is good for not only being fit, but also for preventing and reversing hair loss.
+Following a balanced diet is good for not only being fit, but also for preventing and reversing balding.
 But Cooper has not always followed a healthy diet, as a few years ago he had to gain 40 pounds in just 10 weeks for his role in American Sniper.